datlb90/flint-web-crawler/README.md

 A pure TypeScript module that:

+- Handles input validations

-- Fetches HTML from pages using `fetch` — chosen because it is a built-in, lightweight, standards-compliant HTTP client that keeps the crawler simple and dependency-free while providing a reliable API for retrieving HTML pages.
+- Fetches HTML from pages using `fetch` - chosen because it is a built-in, lightweight, standards-compliant HTTP client that keeps the crawler simple and dependency-free while providing a reliable API for retrieving HTML pages.

 - Uses an extractor interface (`IExtractor`) for parsing HTML — this abstraction allows different extraction implementations (Cheerio, JSDOM, or custom parsers) without changing crawler logic.
 The default `CheerioExtractor` uses Cheerio for fast, server-side HTML parsing without executing JavaScript.

-- Extracts: internal links and assets (`img`, `script`, `link`) via the extractor interface.
+- Extracts internal links and assets (`img`, `script`, `link`) via the extractor interface.

 - Builds a graph representing the site.

-- Uses BFS with a visited set for safe traversal — BFS was chosen over DFS because it provides a more predictable and stable crawl order, surfaces top-level site structure earlier, and makes it easier to enforce a max-page limit.
+- Uses BFS with a visited set for safe traversal.
+BFS was chosen over DFS because it provides a more predictable and stable crawl order, surfaces top-level site structure earlier, and makes it easier to enforce a max-page limit.
 DFS can be deterministic, but small changes in page structure can cause large shifts in traversal order and deeper branch exploration.

-- Supports configurable domain validation — the allowed domain can be specified per-crawl via `CrawlOptions`, making it flexible for different use cases while defaulting to the configured domain.
+- Supports configurable domain validation.
+The allowed domain can be specified per-crawl via `CrawlOptions`, making it flexible for different use cases while defaulting to the configured domain.

 This module is intentionally isolated from Next.js for easier testing and reuse.